OzZVidz/FakeSSNScamGag/README.md

 Q: I'm concerned about other data, like my name, being entered into this script.
 A: I assure you that as long as you run the script in a respectable environment, your information will be kept confidential.

-Q: Are you sure there's no hidden tri-
+Q: Are you sure there's no hidden tricks?
 A: YES.
 IT'S JUST A GAG.